-The University of Padua has recently patented an innovative food pasteurization process that employs moderate hydrostatic pressures and low temperatures together with a CO2 Modified Atmosphere Packaging (MAP).
+The University of Padua has recently patented an innovative food pasteurization process that employs moderate hydrostatic pressures and low temperatures combined with a CO2 Modified Atmosphere Packaging (MAP).
 The main benefits of this method are that by pre-packaging the food product the risk of cross-contaminations is significantly reduced and that a lower amount of CO2 is consumed compared to the conventional HPCD treatments.
-In this thesis, the objective is to validate and optimize the patented process.
-Additionally, a comparison is made with a new packaging strategy that allows for greater contact between the sample to be pasteurized and CO2, thus enhancing the pasteurization effect.
+In this thesis, the objective is to validate and optimize this process.
 The food sample under examination is fresh-cut potatoes.
 Microbial inactivation analyses are conducted, supported by the inoculation of two bacteria on the sample, namely Escherichia coli and Listeria innocua.
-Physical-chemical analyses are also performed.
-The operational conditions are planned according to a Design of Experiment, and statistical analysis is employed to identify the optimized parameters.
+Physical-chemical analyses are also performed and compared with those on untreated samples.
+The operational conditions are planned according to a Design of Experiments, and statistical analysis is employed to identify the optimized parameters.
 These parameters are ultimately used to conduct a shelf life study.
-The results have shown that the new packaging more effectively eliminates microorganisms, achieving 3 log of inactivation compared to the 0.5-1 of the patented process.
-The influence of temperature, particularly in the case of Listeria innocua, is evident as inactivation is greater at 40°C compared to 35°C. Regarding color variation analysis, the patented method proves to be more effective: in this case, the ∆E values are around 3, whereas the new packaging reaches peaks of 12, observed whenever pressures exceed the critical pressure.
-The process conditions, optimized through statistical analysis, are determined in a way to obtain high levels of inactivation while keeping color changes minimal.
-The parameters for the patented process are 40°C, 120 bar and 25 minutes, while for the new packaging they are 40°C, 60 bar and 25 minutes.
-During the shelf life study, microbiological analyses yield good results for both types of packaging: after 21 days, mesophilic bacteria concentrations are of 1 log for the new packaging and of 2 log for the patented process.
-No significant concentrations of psychrophilic bacteria or Pseudomonas are detected.
-However, the color variation analyses don’t produce positive results: starting from the fourteenth day, samples begin to brown in both the patented process and the new packaging.
+Results show that temperature has a significant impact on the inactivation, particularly in the case of Listeria innocua: it is observed that the inactivation is greater at 40°C compared to 35°C. Regarding color variation analyses, the method seems to be promising: the reported ∆E values do not exceed 3 units, demonstrating that treated samples maintain an appearance close to the untreated ones.
+The optimized process conditions (40°C, 120 bar, and 25 minutes), determined through statistical analysis, ensure high levels of inactivation while keeping color variations minimal.
+During the shelf life study, microbiological analyses yielded positive results: after 21 days, mesophilic bacteria concentration is of 2 log CFU/gr.
+No significant concentrations of psychrophilic bacteria or Pseudomonas is detected.
+However, the color variation analysis did not produce positive outcomes: starting from the fourteenth day, the samples begin to brown.

 L'Università di Padova ha recentemente brevettato un processo di pastorizzazione alimentare innovativo, che utilizza pressioni idrostatiche moderate e temperature basse congiunte ad una “Modified Atmosphere Packaging” (MAP) con CO2.
 Il principale vantaggio di questo metodo è che, preconfezionando il prodotto alimentare, il rischio di contaminazioni incrociate viene notevolmente ridotto, oltre ad avere un consumo inferiore di CO2 rispetto ai trattamenti HPCD convenzionali.
-In questo lavoro di tesi viene posto l’obiettivo di validare ed ottimizzare il processo brevettato; viene altresì effettuato il confronto con una nuova strategia di packaging, che permette un contatto maggiore tra campione da pastorizzare e CO2, aumentando l’effetto pastorizzante.
+In questo lavoro di tesi viene posto l’obiettivo di validare ed ottimizzare tale processo.
 Il campione alimentare in esame è la patata tagliata a cubetti.
-Vengono condotte analisi di inattivazione microbica, supportate con l’utilizzo di due batteri inoculati sul campione, cioè l’Escherichia coli e la Listeria innocua.
-Sono condotte anche analisi chimico-fisiche.
-Le condizioni operative sono pianificate secondo un Design of Experiment, e tramite un’analisi statistica sono trovati i parametri ottimizzati.
+Vengono condotte analisi di inattivazione microbica, utilizzando due batteri inoculati sul campione, cioè l’Escherichia coli e la Listeria innocua.
+Vengono effettuate anche analisi chimico-fisiche dopo il trattamento e confrontate con quelle svolte sul campione non trattato.
+Le condizioni operative sono pianificate secondo un Design of Experiment, e tramite un’analisi statistica sono ottimizzati i parametri di processo.
 Questi parametri sono infine utilizzati per condurre uno studio di shelf life.
-I risultati hanno evidenziato che il nuovo packaging elimina in maniera più efficace i microorganismi: si riescono a raggiungere i 3 log di inattivazione in confronto agli 0.5-1 del processo brevettato.
-L’influenza della temperatura, soprattutto nel caso della Listeria innocua, è evidente quando si osserva che l’inattivazione è maggiore a 40°C rispetto a 35°C. Riguardo le analisi di variazione del colore, il metodo brevettato si mostra più valido: in questo caso i valori di ∆E riportati sono intorno a 3, mentre il nuovo packaging arriva a toccare picchi di 12, riscontrabili ogni volta che si opera a pressioni maggiori della pressione critica.
-Le condizioni di processo ottimizzate tramite l’analisi statistica sono tali da consentire elevati gradi di inattivazione, mantenendo al contempo le variazioni di colore contenute.
-I parametri sono 40°C, 120 bar e 25 minuti per il processo brevettato mentre per il nuovo packaging 40°C, 60 bar e 25 minuti.
-Nella shelf life le analisi microbiologiche hanno dato buoni risultati per entrambi i tipi di packaging: dopo 21 giorni le concentrazioni di batteri mesofili sono di 1 log nel caso del nuovo packaging e 2 log nel caso del brevetto.
+I risultati hanno evidenziato che la temperatura ha un'influenza significativa nell'inattivazione, soprattutto nel caso della Listeria innocua: si osserva che l’inattivazione è maggiore a 40°C rispetto a 35°C. Riguardo le analisi di variazione del colore, il metodo si dimostra molto promettente: i valori di ∆E riportati non superano le 3 unità, dimostrando come il campione mantenga un aspetto vicino a quello del non trattato.
+Le condizioni di processo ottimizzate (40°C, 120 bar e 25 minuti) tramite l’analisi statistica assicurano quindi elevati gradi di inattivazione, mantenendo al contempo le variazioni di colore contenute.
+Nella shelf life le analisi microbiologiche hanno dato buoni risultati: dopo 21 giorni le concentrazioni di batteri mesofili sono di 2 log CFU/gr.
 Non sono state rilevate concentrazioni significative di batteri psicrofili e di Pseudomonas.
-Tuttavia, le analisi di variazione del colore non hanno dato esiti positivi: a partire dal quattordicesimo giorno, sia con il processo brevettato che con il nuovo packaging, i campioni hanno cominciato ad imbrunirsi.
+Tuttavia, le analisi di variazione del colore non hanno dato esiti positivi: a partire dal quattordicesimo giorno, i campioni hanno cominciato ad imbrunirsi.

 Supercritical carbon dioxide pasteurization on fresh-cut potatoes: process optimization and study of an innovative packaging